How to Write Requirements for Functional Safety?

-Requirements are very important to answering these questions.
-They are a key aspect to understanding the goal of your system, and they distill these greater considerations into specific actionable items.
-This could be applicable not only for your engineering system, but also for marketing your interactions with a customer during all aspects of customer product development.
+Requirements are very important to answer these questions.
+They are a key aspect of understanding the goal of your system, and they distill these greater considerations into specific actionable items.
+This could be applicable not only to your engineering system but also for marketing your interactions with a customer during all aspects of customer product development.
 They help you understand what you need to do and then how to implement it.
-You then add more details, more information, to make it possible to implement your design.
+You then add more details, and more information, to make it possible to implement your design.

 What is the role of requirements in systems engineering